Causes of Fecal Incontinence

 Fecal incontinence can occur briefly during bouts of diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
 (See also Diarrhea in Children.)
 The frequency of bowel movements alone is not the defining feature of diarrhea... read more or when hard stool becomes lodged in the rectum (fecal impaction Fecal impaction Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
 (See also Constipation... read more ).
-Persistent fecal incontinence can develop in people who have injuries to the anus or spinal cord, rectal prolapse Rectal Prolapse Rectal prolapse is a painless protrusion of the rectum through the anus.
-A rectal prolapse is often caused while straining, such as during a bowel movement.
+Persistent fecal incontinence can develop in people who have birth defects, injuries to the anus or spinal cord, rectal prolapse Rectal Prolapse Rectal prolapse is a painless protrusion of the rectum through the anus.
+A rectal prolapse is often triggered while straining, such as during a bowel movement.
 The diagnosis is based on an examination... read more (protrusion of the rectal lining through the anus), dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
 Typically, symptoms include memory loss, problems using language and... read more , neurologic injury Nerve damage in diabetes People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
-(See also Diabetes Mellitus... read more resulting from diabetes, tumors of the anus Anal Cancer Risk factors for anal cancer include certain sexually transmitted diseases.
+(See also Diabetes Mellitus... read more resulting from diabetes, tumors of the anus Anal Cancer Risk factors for anal cancer include certain sexually transmitted infections.
 Bleeding with bowel movements, pain, and sometimes itching around the anus are typical symptoms.
 A manual examination... read more , or injuries to the pelvis during childbirth.

 A doctor examines the person for any structural or neurologic abnormality.
 This examination involves examining the anus and rectum, checking the extent of sensation around the anus, and usually doing a sigmoidoscopy.